jakemcdermott/page_automation/README.md

-Page Automation using Pytest, Docker, and Selenium
+Parallel Headless Page Automation using Pytest, Docker, and Selenium
 ============================================
 A page automation project layout using pytest fixtures to invoke selenium containers in parallel.